PerrettJ4/Nutfix_2/README.md

 - Home Top Navbar
   - show/hide on scroll
   - start of stack navigation in nav bar
-  - TV Shows, Movies and My List screens
+  - TV Shows, Movies and My Stash screens
   - start of mock data and images for shows/movies
 - More Stack
   - menu list (scrollable) created, with current version on screen